maxqxam/SDL2_Advanced/0_Adventure_Game/README.txt

 but unfortunatly my semester exams are just about to start and I had to publish this before the game jam deadline.
 (4 days sooner).

-It was my very first project and I was soooo happy to concentrate on this project for 10 straight days.
+It was my very first project and I was so happy to concentrate on this project for 10 straight days.

-TNX for playing , Feel free to peek at the source code at "github.com/maxqxam/SDL2_Advanced"
+--Unfortunatly I couldn't export the project for popular platforms So I failed to submit the project--